The following article is a guest post by David Galic and our friends over at ShiftPlanning.

 Invest In Them

-Few things show your employees that you care about them and their futures better than investing in their skills.
+Few things keep employees happy more than when you show them you care about their future.
+You need to invest in their skills.
 When you pay for your servers, bartenders, hosts and chefs to improve their skills, this is benefiting both sides.
 They are becoming better at what they do and you are getting seasoned, high quality employees without having to hire new people.

 When an employee is learning new things on the job, it gives them a greater sense of purpose.
 It also shows them that you want them there for the long haul and you don’t see them as easily replaceable, which employees love.